CMU-Robotics-Club/RoboBuggy2/README.md

 To launch the simulation against your controls code, run the following command: `roslaunch buggy main.launch simulation:=true`.

 If you get an error about not finding package `buggy`, remember to run `source /rb_ws/devel/setup.bash`.

 ---
+## 2D Simulation Quickstart
+- Install the appropriate X11 server on your computer for your respective operating systems (Xming for Windows, XQuartz for Mac, etc.).
+- Mac: In XQuartz settings, ensure that the "Allow connections from network clients" under "Security" is checked.
+- Windows: Make sure that you're using WSL 2 Ubuntu and NOT command prompt.
+- While in a bash shell with the X11 server running, run `xhost +localhost`.
+- Boot up the docker container using the "Alternate Shortcut" above.
+- Run `xeyes` while INSIDE the Docker container to test X11 forwarding.
+If this works, we're good.
+- Run `roslaunch buggy sim_2d.launch` for the simulator.

+---